 8.1 Definitions.
-For purposes of this Section 8, the term "Change in Control" means (a) the acquisition by any person, entity or group of persons or entities, directly or indirectly, acting in concert of securities representing fifty percent (50%) or more of the combined voting power of the Company's then outstanding securities, whether acquired in one transaction or a series of transactions, (b) a merger, consolidation or similar transaction which results in the Company's shareholders immediately prior to such transaction not holding securities representing fifty percent (50%) or more of the total voting power of the outstanding securities of the surviving corporation, or (c) a sale of all or substantially all of the Company's assets (other than to an entity owned by the Company or under common ownership with the Company).
+For purposes of this Section 8, the term "Change in Control" means (a) the acquisition by any person, entity or group of persons or entities, directly or indirectly, acting in concert of securities representing fifty percent (50%) or more of the combined voting power of the Company's then outstanding securities, whether acquired in one transaction or a series of transactions, (b) a merger, consolidation or similar transaction which results in the Company's shareholders immediately prior to such transaction not holding securities representing fifty percent (50%) or more of the surviving corporation, or (c) a sale of all or substantially all of the Company's assets (other than to an entity owned by the Company or under common ownership with the Company).